JuliaPy/SymPy.jl/examples/tutorial.md

 ## Conversion from symbolic to numeric

 SymPy provides two identical means to convert a symbolic math expression to a number.
 One is `evalf`, the other `N`.
-Within `Julia` we decouple this, using `N` to convert to a `Julian` value and `evalf` to leave the conversion as a symbolic object.
+Within `Julia` we decouple this, using `N` to also convert to a `Julian` value and `evalf` to leave the conversion as a symbolic object.
 The `N` function converts symbolic integers, rationals, irrationals, and complex values, while attempting to find an appropriate `Julia` type for the value.

 To see the difference, we use both on `PI`: